g0rbe/CEH/02_Footprinting.md

 - `MX`: Points to a domain's mail server
 - `NS`: Points to a host's name server
 - `CNAME`: Canonical naming allows aliases to a host
-- `SOA`: Indocate authority for domain
+- `SOA`: Indicate authority for domain
 - `SRV`: Service records
 - `PTR`: Maps IP address to a hostname
 - `RP`:  Responsible person